EzekielDaun/se3-rpkm/README.md

 # SE3-RPKM

-A collection of spatial (DOF>=6) Redundant Parallel Kinematic Machines (RPKMs), with differentiable kinematics modeling in Lie groups, implemented in JAX.

-Examples include redundancy resolution algorithms and simulation in MuJoCo/MJX.
+`SE3-RPKM` is a collection of spatial (DOF >= 6) redundant parallel kinematic machines (RPKMs) with differentiable Lie group kinematics in `JAX`.
+The repo also includes redundancy-resolution examples and `MuJoCo`/`MJX` simulations.

+## Highlights

+- Lie group modeling for $\mathrm{SE}(3)$ and related redundant structures, built on [jaxlie](https://github.com/brentyi/jaxlie).
+- Differentiable kinematics suitable for optimization and learning.
+- Ready-to-run examples with teleoperation utilities.

 ## Installation